 We face risks associated with acquired businesses and potential acquisitions.
 We have grown in the past, in part, by acquiring other businesses and a portion of our future growth may result from additional acquisitions.
-Growth through acquisitions entails numerous risks, including:
+Growth through acquisitions entails numerous risks, including but not limited to:

-- strain on our financial, management and operational resources, including the distraction of our management team in identifying potential acquisition targets, conducting due diligence and negotiating acquisition agreements; - the potential loss of key employees or customers of the acquired businesses; - unanticipated liabilities or contingencies of the acquired businesses; - unbudgeted costs which we may incur in connection with pursuing potential acquisitions, whether or not the acquisitions are consummated. - failure to achieve projected cash flow from acquired businesses; - fluctuations in our operating results caused by incurring expenses to acquire businesses before receiving the anticipated revenues expected to result from the acquisitions; - difficulties in finding suitable acquisition candidates; - difficulties in making acquisitions on attractive terms due to a potential increase in competitors; and - difficulties in obtaining and maintaining any required regulatory authorizations in connection with acquisitions.
+- strain on our financial, management and operational resources, including the distraction of our management team in identifying potential acquisition targets, conducting due diligence and negotiating acquisition agreements; - the potential loss of key employees or customers of the acquired businesses or our existing business; - unanticipated liabilities or contingencies of the acquired businesses; - unbudgeted costs which we may incur in connection with pursuing potential acquisitions, whether or not the acquisitions are consummated. - failure to achieve projected cash flow or realize anticipated cost-saving synergies from acquired businesses: - fluctuations in our operating results caused by incurring expenses to acquire businesses before receiving the anticipated revenues expected to result from the acquisitions; - difficulties in finding suitable acquisition candidates; - difficulties in making acquisitions on attractive terms due to a potential increase in competitors; and - difficulties in obtaining and maintaining any required regulatory authorizations in connection with acquisitions.

 In the future, we may need additional capital to continue growing through acquisitions.
 This additional capital may be raised in the form of additional debt, which would increase our leverage and further limit our financial flexibility.
 We may not be able to raise sufficient capital on terms we consider acceptable, or at all.
 We may not be able to successfully complete the integration of other businesses that we have previously acquired or successfully integrate any businesses that we might acquire in the future.
-If we fail to do so, or if we do so but at greater cost than we anticipated, our business, financial condition and results of operations may be adversely affected.
+If we fail to do so, or if we do so but at greater cost than we anticipated, our business, financial condition and results of operations and our ability to expand in the future may be adversely affected.